Types of Foods

 Plant-Based Proteins

-These rely on structure-building proteins, fat systems, and flavor design to closely resemble the familiar without losing their own unique character.
+Meat Alternatives: These rely on structure-building proteins, fat systems, and flavour design to closely resemble the familiar without losing their own unique character.

 Precision Fermentation Foods

-By means of enzymes, the texture can be changed, sugars can be decreased, or flavor pathways can be accessed; in most cases, the label remains unchanged.
+Enzyme-Based Solutions: By means of enzymes, the texture can be changed, sugars can be decreased, or flavour pathways can be accessed; in most cases, the label remains unchanged.

 Sustainable Food Systems